gaearrow/linux-injection-examples/README.md

 > ./counter

-readripx64	: Read the rip of process specified in pid
+readripx64	: Read the rip of the specified process

 > ./readripx64 pid